 Click image to see full PDF

-Join General Surgeons and Surgical Specialists from around the nation and around the globe as we gather for our 76th Annual Surgical Update in Memphis, the birthplace of rock ‘n’ roll and the home of the Blues.
+Join General Surgeons and Surgical Specialists from the United States and around world as we gather for our 77th Annual Surgical Update in Annapolis, Maryland on the picturesque Chesapeake Bay.

-Under the direction of our 2013 CME Chair, Dr. Ari Halldorsson this conference will be dedicated to addressing the current needs of our attendees and enhancing their practice through improved Performance, Competence, Knowledge and positive Patient Outcomes.
-The particular topics presented will focus on The Future of Surgery: A Paradigm Shift and explore the newest trends in surgical innovation and changing approaches to surgery and continuing education for the general surgeon and surgical specialist.
+Under the direction of our 2014 CME Chair, Dr. Uretz Oliphant this conference will be dedicated to the current needs of our attendees and enhance their practice through improved Performance, Competence, Knowledge and Patient Outcomes.
+The particular topics presented will focus on Controversies in Surgery and explore alternative surgical as well as non-surgical approaches to a variety of clinical health issues and provide unique continuing education for the general surgeon and surgical specialist.

 This is your opportunity to gain recognition as an educator in your area of surgical expertise while gaining exposure among an international audience.

-This conference; The Future of Surgery: A Paradigm Shift, will focus on both multidisciplinary and specialty specific approaches related to new and emerging trends in trauma and critical care surgery as well as other selected topics that address professional practice gaps as determined by the Planning Committee.
+This activity will present both multidisciplinary and specialty specific treatment options for the most controversial topics in surgery as well as other selected non-surgical topics that address professional practice gaps as determined by the Planning Committee.